and we tune it to a subtle calibration drawing on the infinite knowledge of the subconscious, to become more present, vital and free.

 Caren Bayer is the director of Manhattan Center for the Alexander Technique in New York City, where she has maintained a private practice since 1984.

 She received her certification in London from Patrick MacDonald, a student of F.M.
 Alexander, and her post-graduate certification from Rivka Cohen, who has taught and certified teachers worldwide.
 Caren was a faculty member at the Rivka Cohen School for the Alexander Technique and the Institute for the Alexander Technique under Thomas Lemens, both certified teacher-training programs in New York City.

 Caren has also been on the faculty of Pacific College of Oriental Medicine and currently has a teaching affiliation with The New School for Social Research.
-In addition, she is a guest teacher for teacher-training programs internationally, most recently in Buenos Aires, Ottawa, Toronto, San Francisco, London and Paris.
+In addition, she is a guest teacher for teacher-training programs internationally, most recently in Cologne and Freiburg, Germany, Sydney and Melbourne, Australia, Ottawa and Toronto, Canada, Barcelona, London and Paris.

 A former dancer, and longtime student of the martial arts, yoga and meditation, Caren brings 30 years of movement research and awareness to her teaching.

 She is grateful to her teacher, Master Cheng Hsiang Yu for the knowledge he imparted through t'ai chi, shaolin, and sword.